POTELIGEO more than doubled median PFS vs vorinostat (P<0.001)1

 Primary endpoint: PFSa

-POTELIGEO demonstrated progression-free survival greater than vorinostat across all blood classifications
+POTELIGEO demonstrated greater PFS across all blood classifications vs vorinostat

 BLOOD CLASSIFICATION